More3428/Portfolio/README.md

-This is my Portfolio which was created in React using Next.js, TailwindCSS and Typescript
+This is my Portfolio which was created in React using Next.js, TailwindCSS and Typescript, and PostgreSQL
 <br>
 Used to display my work and journey as a Software Engineer
 <br>